markocherrie/Blog2_MC/content/project/MMP.md

 title = "Mobility, Mood and Place"

 # Project summary to display on homepage.
-summary = "Our health and mobility are intrinsically linked with the quality of our local environment.
-All sorts of things affect us, from housing density and neighbourhood deprivation to access to green space.
-In Topic 3, we are exploring how physical, built and social environments evolve over time and how they impact on inequalities in health-related mobility as people move into older age.
-We will be using data from 1,641 people in their 70s and 90s, together with temporal, area-level measures of their current, recent and past environment."
+summary = "We are exploring how physical, built and social environments evolve over time and how they impact on inequalities in health-related mobility as people move into older age.
+We used data from 1,091 people in their 70s, together with temporal, area-level measures of their current, recent and past environment."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "MMP.jpg"